 - Consuming much less water (*2)

-Halve fill a 250-500ml screw top container with water and add;
+Halve fill a 250-500ml screw top container with water the night before and add;

 - 2 Tbsp Chia Seeds